Demonstration of the length stability requirements for ALPS II with a high finesse 9.2m cavity: Introduction

-According to the ALPS~IIc design, the production cavity will be seeded with a 30\,W laser operating at 1064\,nm\cite{Frede:07}.
-The laser frequency will be stabilized to the PC length with the Pound-Drever-Hall (PDH) laser frequency stabilization technique\cite{Drever,Black}.
+In the current ALPS~IIc design, the PC will be seeded with 30\,W generated from a high power laser operating at 1064\,nm~\cite{Frede:07}.
+The cavities will be stabilized using the Pound-Drever-Hall (PDH) technique~\cite{Drever,Black}.
 With a power buildup factor of 5,000 the PC will achieve a nominal circulating power of 150\,kW.
-It is crucial that the PC and the RC are simultaneously resonant to the frequency of the input laser field for the enhancement of the axion-like particle production and photon reconversion probability.
-An active length stabilization system will be required to suppress the differential length noise between the cavities and maintain the dual resonance condition.
-The length sensing of the RC cannot use 1064\,nm light to generate an error signal for the feedback control loop as this would be indistinguishable from the regenerated light.
-Instead 1064\,nm light will be frequency doubled in front of the optical barrier and the length stabilization system will utilize 532\,nm light.
-According to the ALPS~IIc design, the length stabilization system must ensure that the power buildup for the regenerated photons stays within 95\% of its value on resonance.
-Even though a seismically quiet environment is chosen for the ALPS~II experiments, this sets challenging requirements on the bandwidth of the length control loop and requires a custom made design for the length actuator.
+For the resonant enhancement of the reconversion process it is crucial that the light circulating inside the PC is simultaneously resonant in the RC.
+Active stabilization systems will be required to suppress the differential length noise between the cavities and maintain the dual resonance condition.
+Two detection methods with very different systematics are planed for ALPS~II.
+A heterodyne detection scheme \cite{zachhet} and a transition edge sensor \cite{jandetes} will be installed subsequently.
+For the transition edge sensor the length sensing of the RC cannot use 1064\,nm light to generate an error signal for the feedback control loop as this would be indistinguishable from the regenerated light.
+Instead 1064\,nm light that is offset phase locked to the light transmitted by the PC will be frequency doubled in front of the optical barrier and the length stabilization system will utilize 532\,nm light.
+According to the ALPS~IIc design, the length stabilization system must ensure that the power buildup for the regenerated photons stays within 90\% of its value on resonance.
+Even though a seismically quiet environment is chosen for the ALPS~II experiments, this sets challenging requirements on the bandwidth of the length control loop and requires a custom made, piezo controlled length actuator.